Linux 5.18 released, Bootlin contributions inside

 }

-• .info_mask_separate indicates an entry in sysfs that will be present for all the channels.
-IIO_CHAN_INFO_RAW is the raw value of the sample.
+• .info_mask_separate indicates an entry in sysfs that will be present for this the channel.
+In this case, IIO_CHAN_INFO_RAW indicates it is going to be the raw value of the sample.

-• .info_mask_shared_by_type indicates an entry in sysfs that will be sorted by the type.
+• .info_mask_shared_by_type indicates an entry in sysfs that will be shared by all channels of the same type.
 IIO_CHAN_INFO_SCALE means that there will be a common voltage scale sysfs entry shared by all the voltage raw entries.
-If the device was also able to read a temperature, we would also get a single file indicating the scale for all the temperature samples.
+If the device was also able to read a temperature, we would also have had a single file indicating the scale for all the temperature samples.

 • The .scan_type field in the example indicates that values are provided as 16-bit big-endian samples that must be shifted by two bits.
 The full scale range is 0-1023.
 This conversion only applies to the buffer reading path: raw values directly read from sysfs and returned by the ->read_raw() hook (see below) should be converted by the driver itself.